2015 Chicago Pride Parade Information

 A note regarding Belmont Station (Red & Brown Lines) and surrounding area

 If Belmont’s platforms become crowded, we may need to temporarily halt entry to the station while we allow trains to pick up waiting passengers to make room.
-In previous years, crowding both at the station and outside of it has sometimes resulted in local authorities asking us to close the station for safety reasons.
-You can avoid inconveniences by considering using nearby stations, instead:
+In previous years, crowding both at the station and outside of it has sometimes resulted in the police asking us to close the station for safety reasons.
+You can avoid inconveniences in the event Belmont becomes too crowded by considering using these nearby stations, instead:

 - Addison on the Red Line is just 1/2 mile (about a 10-minute walk) north of the Belmont station.